gatsbyjs/gatsby/docs/docs/data-fetching.md

 export default IndexPage
 ```

-### Fetching data at runtime
+### Fetching data at client-side runtime

 For fetching data at runtime, you can use any method to retrieve data that you would use in a regular React app.

 #### Retrieving data with the `fetch` API

-The `fetch` API is a modern implementation of the older, well-supported `XMLHttpRequest`.
+The `fetch` API is a modern implementation of the older, well-supported `XMLHttpRequest` (also known as AJAX).

 With the `useState` and `useEffect` hooks from React, you can query for the data once when the page loads, and save the data returned to a variable called `starsCount`.
 Every time the page is refreshed, `fetch` will go to the GitHub API to retrieve the most up-to-date version of the data.